-O’Hagans brings visiting Irish and non-Irish people to its bar stools as it is quite literally a needle in the hay stack that is the hot African desert.
+O’Hagans brings visiting Irish and non-Irish people to its bar stools as it is quite literally a needle in the haystack that is the hot African desert.
 The Guinness is served in bottles but is served cold!

 Paddy’s Irish Bar

 Claims to be the highest Irish Pub in the world.
 Founded in 1996, Paddy’s Pub offers Irish liquids and staples of Peruvian Cuisine.
-Located on the Andes mountains, they claim to have "craic at altitude" readily available.
+Located in the Andes mountains, they claim to have "craic at altitude" readily available.

 Murphy’s Irish Pub

 Murphy’s was the first Irish Pubs to be established in Japan over 20 years ago in 1991.
 Since then it has carried the tradition of Irish music, beer, and that same old pub atmosphere people travel far and wide for a taste of!
 The trad sessions are quite good too!
 Have a look!

 This far-flung Irish Pub landed in Moscow in 1997 and is located off of Tverskaya St. in Moscow.
 They claim it is the most Irish Pub you can find in Russia.

 The Bog is the most authentic Irish Pub in all of New Zealand.
 The Bog offers live music, hearty food, and silky smooth Guinness on tap.